Solaris 10 on the

 preinstalled Windows XP ;-).

-If you install Solaris after you installed Windows XP the installation
+If you install Solaris after you installed Windows XP the

 program automatically adds entries for Windows XP and the hidden